-While your SAT or ACT scores and GPA are very important to your college admission chances, they’re not all schools care about.
-Lots of students score high on the tests or have a high GPA, but not all take the opportunity to do more.
+While your test scores and GPA are very important to your college admission chances, they’re not all schools care about.
+Lots of students have high test scores or have a high GPA, but not all take the opportunity to do more.
 In addition to these two things, here’s what else a college may be looking for (and can help your acceptance chances):

 Colleges love to see you take initiative both in school and out.
 No matter your interest, there is most likely a club, sport, or organization you can join.
 These could be things like Student Government, Chess Club, Varsity Soccer, Math Team, Honors, Biology Club, or something else.